 But reams of scientific studies show there’s a crucial active ingredient no dandruff shampoo should be without: Zinc Pyrithione.
 Zinc Pyrithione is fungistatic - meaning its activation keeps the cells of fungi from dividing, stopping their growth.
 In other words, it’s your key to taming the Malassezia in your scalp.
 Reducing Malassezia lets you reduce oleic acid wastes and the irritation they cause, soothing your irritation.

 This is why regular use of a dandruff shampoo containing Zinc Pyrithione is the best way to get rid of dandruff for good.

 Most anti-dandruff shampoos smell, feel, and look medicated: they might be chalky, runny, and have a bad fragrance you don’t want following you around.
 And they don’t necessarily provide the best care for your scalp and hair.

-Even if these mainstream dandruff treatments use Zinc Pyrithione for effectiveness, they tend to contain unsafe ingredients like parabens and phthalates, and are often so unappealing that people don’t want to use them regularly.
+Even if these mainstream topical dandruff treatments use Zinc Pyrithione for effectiveness, they tend to contain unsafe ingredients like parabens and phthalates, and are often so unappealing that people don’t want to use them regularly.
 Without regular use and compliance, these drugstore brands won't even work.
 Other treatment products that target the scalp focus more on lovely-sounding natural ingredients - and just don’t work without the powerful active ingredients.

 This is why we created Jupiter.
 Jupiter is the first elevated dandruff and scalp care brand that takes a truly complete approach to your hair and scalp.
 Our dandruff care products treat flakes and itching, while our scalp care products nourish your locks and scalp.

 Jupiter products take advantage of all that nature has to offer for great scalp and hair health, including ingredients like moisturizing coconut oil, fragrant lavender, and more.
-Jupiter’s dandruff treatments tame Malassezia and nix flakes the proven, science-based way, with Zinc Pyrithione.
+Jupiter’s dandruff products for the treatment of Malassezia nix flakes the proven, science-based way, with Zinc Pyrithione.
 And our products never contain artificial fragrances, dyes, sulfates, phthalates or parabens.
 Learn more about what sets us apart.